 Standard Blade Spam

-- Gurren Lagann: Viral's Enki-series Gunmen have swords as their primary armament.
-Invokes this trope with two blades, then four, then literally takes the trope Up to Eleven with Viral's Tengen Toppa in Lagann-hen, armed with thirteen swords (and a kanabo) simultaneously.
+- Tengen Toppa Gurren Lagann: Viral's Enki-series Gunmen have swords as their primary armament.
+Invokes this trope with two blades, then four, then literally takes the trope Up to 11 with Viral's Tengen Toppa in Lagann-hen, armed with thirteen swords (and a kanabo) simultaneously.
 Bonus points for having split-second Blade Locks between spams.

 - A common Special Attack/Desperation Attack among sword/claw-wielding Fighting Game characters.

 - This is a staple in RPGs, usually part of Dual Wielding and dubbed "Flurry".
 Examples to be found in Knights of the Old Republic and Dragon Age.

 - This is the default mode of attack for high-level Weapon Masters (a warrior Prestige Class kit) in Dungeons & Dragons.
 Able to fight equally well with both hands and using the attack/round tables of a Bare-Fisted Monk, a level 16 Weapons Master gets 6 strikes per round (about 6 seconds) with a single weapon, 12 when Dual Wielding, and you do not want to get in her way when she's buffed with Haste.

 - The 4th edition mid-level ranger exploit "Blade Cascade" originally allowed a properly dual wielding ranger to once per day simply keep attacking a target until it dropped or they missed (whichever happened first), all as one action.
 It was later errataed to allow a maximum of five such attacks, period.

 - The Akisazame (Tiger Teeth/Sword Rain) sword technique in the Tales Series, which makes the user stab at the enemy repeatedly, then finish with a final strike that varies from user to user.

 - Exalted: Extra Action charm + daiklave = lots of pain for someone.